Cindy’s Newsletter for Gift Shop Managers | May 15, 2021 💮

 When asked for the most important piece of advice to give others, Noelle Boardman at St Luke’s Hospital at Cedar Rapids said, “When you first start, you need to be all in and on board.
 Allocate the time required up front.
 Be willing to learn, dig in, and put in the time upfront.”

-At Stanford University Gift Shop, getting started “was an ongoing plan, partnering with IT and the shop, over 18 months.
-IT researched eCommerce options and guided us on technical and security requirements.
-They also lead communications with their eCommerce provider (BigCommerce) when problems arise,” said manager Shellee Laubersheimer.
+At Stanford Health Care Gift Shop, getting started “was an ongoing plan, partnering with IT and the shop, over 18 months.
+IT researched ecommerce options and guided us on technical and security requirements.
+They also lead communications with their ecommerce provider (BigCommerce) when problems arise,” said manager Shellee Laubersheimer.

 Next, in Part 3 of this series, we will dive into setup, branding, site design, layout, product images, delivery, shipping and policy requirements for an online store.
 Following this, Part 4 will address common challenges or obstacles, and explore outsourced alternatives when an online shop is impractical due to staffing, time constraints or resources.